kwambokamegan/WEEK-2-CODE-CHALLENGE/README.md

-This README provides an overview of how to use the shopping list webpage and outlines its functionality.
-Adjustments and enhancements can be made to suit specific needs or preferences.
+The readme provides the usage and functionality of the html and javascript structure of the wbe page.Details can be adjusted accordingly.